-No one is now allowed under the new draft Banking Law to carry out any activity of operating payment system or providing payment system unless a prior licence is obtained by the CBE.
-This new restriction is applied to all persons, whether natural or juristic persons, carrying out such activity inside Egypt or providing such services abroad to any residents in Egypt except for stock exchanges, futures exchanges, securities settlement systems, licensed central clearing, depository and registry systems, custodian banks, and internal systems of the Egyptian Ministry of Finance that do not include payment, collection, set off or clearance of payment.
+Under the new Banking Law, no one is now allowed to carry out any activity of operating a payment system or providing a payment system unless a prior licence is obtained by the CBE.
+This new restriction is applied to all persons, whether natural or juristic persons, carrying out such activity inside Egypt or providing such services abroad to any residents in Egypt except for stock exchanges, futures exchanges, securities settlement systems, licensed central clearing, depository and registry systems, custodian banks, and internal systems of the Egyptian Ministry of Finance that do not include payment, collection, set-off or clearance of payment.